dotandimet/Allenby/talks/evogit.md

 ---

-## Why Switch from Subversion to git
+# Why Switch from Subversion to git

-- **More Powerful**
+---

+## More Powerful

 - Designed for distributed work
 - Tracks changes to whole project, not revisions of files
-- **More Popular**
-    - Linux, [github.com](https://github.com) - many online resources, features, ecosystem

----

-## More Powerful

 - Local copy contains *entire* repository with all history
 - Faster operations
 - Smaller directories